 - understand organisational dynamics.

-Holders of the Public Relations Institute’s APR (Accredited in Public Relations) will be cross-credited for 72180 Introduction to Public Relations.
-Contact us to find out more or visit the PRINZ website.
+If you hold the Public Relations Institute’s APR (Accredited in Public Relations), you will be cross-credited for 72180 Introduction to Public Relations.
+To learn more: